xcart/xcart-docs/_pages/kb_en/modules/mailchimp_integration_with_e-commerce_support/getting_started_with_mailchimp_integration_with_e-commerce_support.md

    Step 2.
 Click the **My addons** menu item on the Admin menu to access your store’s Installed Addons section.

    Step 3.
-In the list of your installed addons, find the one named  “Mailchimp Integration with Ecommerce support” and choose the desired action:
+In the list of your installed addons, find the one named  "Mailchimp Integration with Ecommerce support" and choose the desired action:
 To deactivate the addon, set the ON/OFF switch to the “OFF” position.
 To uninstall the addon, click on the Trash icon.